Zachary J. Daly

 John M. Quain, Jr.

-J. is a member of Barley Snyder’s Litigation Practice Group.
-Since joining Barley Snyder, J. has broadened his practice, assisting clients with matters pertaining to breach of contract, real estate, landlord and tenant litigation.
-He is also a member of the firm’s Creditors’ Rights Practice Group, where he handles bankruptcy and debt collection.
-J. has worked with contractors, corporate landlords and leasing companies on their collection efforts and has asserted the priority of mortgages and liens.
-He also deals with real estate litigation, ejectments and evictions.
+J. assists clients with a diverse range of litigation matters, including breach of contract, real estate disputes, landlord-tenant issues, fiduciary matters and more.
+He is also a member of the firm’s Finance Creditors’ Rights Practice Group, where he handles bankruptcy and debt collection.
+J. has worked with contractors and corporate companies on their collection efforts and has defended his clients’ priority of mortgages and liens.
+He has also asserted the property rights of clients following a change of ownership in real property.

 Prior to his experience in Pennsylvania, J. served as a law clerk to the Hon.
 Michael J. Kassel in the New Jersey Superior Court.
-A Harrisburg native, J. is very active in the Dauphin County community and currently lives in Lancaster with his wife, Christina and their daughter.
-Outside of the firm, J. is active with the Dauphin County Bar Association’s Young Lawyers Division as treasurer of the organization.
+A Harrisburg native, J. is very active in the Dauphin County community and currently lives in Lancaster with his family.
+Outside of the firm, J. chairs the Dauphin County Bar Association’s Young Lawyers Section.

 RECOGNITION